oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 - Internet-bound routes in the spokes target the DRG, which in turn forwards traffic to the Hub VCN’s NAT Gateway only after passing through the firewall/appliance endpoints.
 - Internet ingress traffic follows the inverse path (IGW -> firewall/appliance -> DRG -> spoke).
 - Connectivity to Oracle Services Network stays local on each spoke VCN.
-- Hub deployments support both OCI Native Network Firewall and Fortinet/Palo Alto appliances.
-In both cases, two-pass Terraform applies ensure the firewall OCID (OCI Native Firewall) or network load balancer private IP OCIDs (third-party network appliances) are captured and fed back into *hub_vcn_*_entry_point_ocid* variables so DRG route tables remain consistent.
+- Core Landing Zone supports OCI Native Network Firewall and 3rd-party network appliances.
+In both cases, two-pass Terraform applies ensure the firewall OCID (OCI Native Firewall) or network load balancer private IP OCIDs (third-party network appliances) are captured and fed back into *hub_vcn_\*_entry_point_ocid* variables so DRG route tables remain consistent.

 #### Cross-VCN Routing